Home / Career Guides / Accounting Assistant

 Investment accounting assistants

 The last major role for accountants is in the investment space.
 Investment accountants and assistants work primarily with stocks, bonds, ETFs, and other investments.
-Brokerage firms and asset management firms employ them.
+They are employed by brokerage firms and asset management firms.

 Top skills for accounting assistants